avelingrayorg/cc-c/about.md

 YES!

-I wouldn't be able to bring so much passion to teaching without my own dedicated practice.
-It would be nothing without the buzz that I get from connecting to my inner source.
+I wouldn't be able to bring so much passion to teaching without the nourishment of my own dedicated practice.

-The thrill that I get from performing to audiences enables me to

-thrill I get is what I want to share with my students.

-This is what motivates me as an educator...

- constantly connecting to music.

-tapping into the source myself.

-My passion for teaching would be nothing without doing it myself.

 I am a professional pianist, singer and songwriter and have performed across the USA.
-If you want to listen to some of my works then checkout [the store](#) and my [youtube channel](#).
-If you want to see me perform at an upcoming event be sure to [follow me on Facebook](#) for the latest event news.
+You can listen to my work in [the store](#) and on my [YouTube channel](#).
+If you want to see me perform be sure to [follow me on Facebook](#) for the latest event news.

-##Still confused?
-On the fence?
+##So...
+How about it?
+##Ready to dive in?
+##Ready to give it a try?
 Then why not have a dabble and try a [free lesson](#).
 What have you got to lose?

 If you're feeling shy right now that's AOK.
 Why not [get in touch ](#)  and I'll be sure to answer any other questions you might have.